• Skip to primary navigation

 We had a two-hour church service with the ceremony at the end.
 Then we served a large family-style dinner afterward.
 A lot of prep went into the meal, and that's usually about the biggest expense for a plain wedding.
 Family and church friends pitched in to help prepare and serve the meal.

 Everyone seems to love homemade barbecue meatballs.
 And we had gotten a cow butchered several weeks before the wedding, so we had plenty of ground beef.
-Therefore, we decided to serve homemade bbq meatballs, scalloped potatoes, peas and carrots, coleslaw, buns with honey butter, and berry cheesecake dessert for our wedding meal.
+Therefore, we decided to serve homemade BBQ meatballs, scalloped potatoes, peas and carrots, coleslaw, buns with honey butter, and berry cheesecake desserts for our wedding meal.

-And this is still one of my favorite go-to meals.
-It's a meal that most people enjoy.
+This is still one of my favorite go-to meals.
+Scalloped potatoes and barbecued meatballs make a meal that most people seem to enjoy.

 Frozen Meatballs in Oven with BBQ Sauce